 The “See, Think, Do” and “Know, Go, Do & Buy” models from Google

-Fast forward in the early 2010s and Google began to refer to its own variation in the classification of search intentions by speaking of "micro-moments.”
+Fast forward in the early 2010s and Google began to refer to its own variation in the classification of the different types of search intent by speaking of "micro-moments.”
 These micro-moments are defined as Know, Go, Do, & Buy.
 These basically cover the same categories as Andrei Broder's previous model.

 It's great for newbies, but it's not best for content creators and marketing strategists.

 Unfortunately, I think the systems that currently exist are good at explaining research intent in hypothetical terms.
 However, when you try to apply them to keyword research and teach creators and writers how to factor them into their content, their usefulness is reduced.

 Moreover, this keyword classification framework does not take into account the overlap of intentions.
 Most of the time, we categorize a keyword without checking the results in Google to validate the true category this keyword should be placed in.
 An SEO strategist looks at keywords in the hundreds or thousands and fills in a column with Transactional, Informational, or Navigation.
 In short, the keyword classification process must evolve.
 That's for sure.